-Goods removed to unlicensed premises for future export (e.g. an export consolidator, broker, or similar), are subject to excise duty at the time of removal from the licensed CCA.
+Goods removed to unlicensed premises for future export, e.g. an export consolidator, broker, or similar, are subject to excise duty at the time of removal from the licensed CCA.
 However, goods for export packing/consolidation can be removed to a General CCA without incurring excise duty provided they are being loaded for export directly.

-Transfers of product when removed to another CCA licensed for the purposes of manufacture or storage of Part A goods can be made without the payment of excise duty.
-This includes removals for further manufacture, removals to duty free shops and export warehouses, and transfers between licensed CCAs of entities within your company's structure.
+Transfers of product (including finished product) when removed to another CCA licensed for the purposes of manufacture or storage of Part A goods can be made without the payment of excise duty.
+This includes removals for further manufacture, removals to duty free shops and export warehouses, transfers between licensed CCAs of entities within your company's structure, removals to the first owner of the goods (the holder of a CCA licence), or to a third-party storage CCA (provided authorisation has been given).